Arthur March

 Arthur March (23 February 1891 – 17 April 1957) was an Austrian physicist.

-From 1909 he studied mathematics and physics at the Universities of Innsbruck, Munich and Vienna, earning his doctorate in 1913.
-In 1917 he obtained his habilitation, and in 1928 became an associate professor at Innsbruck.
-From 1934 to 1936 he was a visiting professor at the University of Oxford, afterwards returning to Innsbruck as a full professor of theoretical physics.
+From 1909, he studied mathematics and physics at the University of Innsbruck, the Ludwig-Maximilians-Universität München, and the University of Vienna, obtaining his doctorate in 1913.
+In 1917, he obtained his habilitation, and in 1928 became an associate professor at the University of Innsbruck.
+From 1934 to 1936, he was a visiting professor at the University of Oxford, afterwards returning to the University of Innsbruck as a full professor of theoretical physics.

 March is known for his research in the field of quantum mechanics.
 One of his more intriguing projects involved finding the smallest space-time distance.

+Personal life

+Arthur March married Hildegunde March.
+He was also friend with Erwin Schrödinger, who had an affair and ended up having a daughter with March's wife.